konflux-ci/konflux-ci/docs/quay.md

 If using Quay.io, you can follow the procedure below to obtain the config.json file used for creating the secret.
 If not using quay, apply your registry's equivalent procedure.

-1. Log into quay.io and click your user icon on the top-right corner.
+1. :gear: Log into quay.io and click your user icon on the top-right corner.

-2. Select Account Settings.
+2. :gear: Select Account Settings.

-3. Click on Generate Encrypted Password.
+3. :gear: Click on Generate Encrypted Password.

-4. Enter your login password and click Verify.
+4. :gear: Enter your login password and click Verify.

-5. Select Docker Configuration.
+5. :gear: Select Docker Configuration.

-6. Click Download `<your-username>-auth.json` and take note of the download location.
+6. :gear: Click Download `<your-username>-auth.json` and take note of the download location.

-7. Replace `<path/to/.docker/config.json>` on the `kubectl create secret` command with this path.
+7. :gear: Replace `<path/to/.docker/config.json>` on the `kubectl create secret` command with this path.

 # Configuring a Push Secret for the Release Pipeline

 If the release pipeline used need to push image to a container registry, it needs to be configured with a push secret as well.

-In the `managed` namespace, repeat the same steps mentioned [above](#configuring-a-push-secret-for-the-build-pipeline) for configuring the push secret.
+:gear: In the `managed` namespace, repeat the same steps mentioned [above](#configuring-a-push-secret-for-the-build-pipeline) for configuring the push secret.